 Billy's highly-collectible Born On A Rainy Day series of limited edition prints and stainless steel sculptures is as humorous as his own comedy, with elements of his own life unexpectedly appearing throughout.
 Featured by The Times and documentaries including Billy Connolly: It's Been a Pleasure, his minimalist drawings have been described as 'poignant', 'funny' and 'enigmatic' by critics.
-His March 2022 release, his most colourful collection to date, is available here.
+The latest release of his witty works is available here.

 After working as a welder in Glaswegian shipyards in the 1960s, Billy became a folk singer and comedian.
 He has also appeared in over 50 films, including The Hobbit: The Battle Of The Five Armies (2014), Lemony Snicket’s A Series of Unfortunate Events (2004), The Last Samurai (2003), Mrs. Brown (1997) and Indecent Proposal (1993).

 It was on a rainy day in 2007 that Billy first put pen to paper.
 Taking refuge from the grey drizzle of Montreal, Canada, he entered an art shop with a twinkling curiosity and left with an armful of supplies and the urge to create.
 Back in his hotel room, his felt-tips and sketchbook formed a portal for his imagination, and over the next five years his drawings evolved into his debut fine art collection, Born On A Rainy Day, which launched in 2012.

 Explaining his flexible approach, Billy says: “It’s lovely, the way people think you do it.
 People think I paint or draw things on purpose.
 I don’t, I just draw.
 And then as it goes on, it becomes obvious what it’s going to be (to me).
 And then I can think about it along those lines: a horse, a man or a balloon.
 That’s when I name it – at the end."